elastic/next-eui-starter/README.md

 1. **Deploy your site to GitHub pages**

     When you're ready to deploy and share your site, you can use the provided `yarn build-docs` script to do so.

-    1. Ensure your repository is configured so that the `/docs` path is used for serving the site
+The first time you do this, you need to do some preparation:

-    1. Modify the `pathPrefix` option in `next.config.js` to reflect the name of your repo
+    1. Modify the `pathPrefix` option in `next.config.js` to reflect the name of your GitHub repo
+    1. Commit the above change
+    2. Create the GitHub pages branch: `git branch gh-pages`

+    Then whenever you want to update your site:

+    1. Commit any pending changes
     1. Run `yarn build-docs`
-    1. Add and commit all changes: `git add . && git commit -m "Update docs"`
-    1. Publish your changes by pushing them to GitHub: `git push`
+    1. Publish the `master` and `gh-pages` branches by pushing them to GitHub: `git push origin master gh-pages`
+    1. Edit your repository settings to ensure your repository is configured so that the `gh-pages` branch is used for serving the site.
+(You only need to do this once, but you that you have to push the branch before you can change this setting)
     1. Access your site at https://your-username.github.io/repo-name

 ---